fabric8io/fabric8/docs/profiles.md

 ### Profile Editor

 The profile edit command is quite flexible, however in some cases, you would really prefer a more traditional way of editing.
-Mainly becasue:
+Mainly because:

 * You want to perform many changes at once
 * It feels more natural